Symptoms of high glucose

 • Diabetes mellitus or gestational diabetes

-• Unbalanced and uncontrolled diet
+• Unbalanced and uncontrolled eating

 • Overweight

-Foods to improve blood sugar:
+Foods to improve glucose:

 • Skimmed milk